strigi-form/lisptick-python/README.md

   A little bit more elaborated requests with symbol definition and Kelvin to Celsius convertion.
   Stream maximum temperature in Celsius at Poitiers from 1st Jan 2016 to 31th Dec 2018.

+### Bitstamp

+Bitstamp is a cryptocurrency market place allowing bitcoin trading.
+We use it as an example of live flow computation with LispTick.

+* **liquidity.py**

+  Live simple liquidity indicators, like bid ask spread and mininum available volume at first limit.
+  Shows how to request several live timeseries in one request and how to handle them.